casdoor/casdoor-website/docs/application/dynamic-client-registration.md

 ---
-title: Dynamic Client Registration
+title: Dynamic client registration
-description: Programmatically register OAuth applications using RFC 7591
+description: Register OAuth clients programmatically via RFC 7591 (DCR).
 keywords: [OAuth 2.0, DCR, dynamic registration, RFC 7591, MCP]
 authors: [hsluoyz]
 ---

-## What is Dynamic Client Registration?

-When you're building a tool that needs OAuth access to Casdoor, you typically create an application through the admin interface and manually configure the client credentials.
-Dynamic Client Registration (DCR) eliminates this manual step—your software can register itself on the fly by making a single HTTP request.

-This is especially valuable when you're distributing tools to end users.
-An MCP client doesn't need pre-configured credentials, a CLI tool can self-register when first run, and desktop apps can obtain their OAuth credentials during installation.
-Casdoor's implementation follows [RFC 7591](https://datatracker.ietf.org/doc/html/rfc7591), the OAuth 2.0 standard for dynamic registration.
+**Dynamic Client Registration (DCR)** lets your software register an OAuth client with Casdoor in one HTTP request instead of creating an application manually in the admin UI.
+That helps when you ship tools to end users: MCP clients, CLIs, or desktop apps can obtain client credentials at first run or install.
+Casdoor implements [RFC 7591](https://datatracker.ietf.org/doc/html/rfc7591).

-## Finding the Registration Endpoint
+## Registration endpoint

-Casdoor advertises its registration endpoint through OIDC Discovery.
-Query the `/.well-known/openid-configuration` endpoint to discover all available OAuth endpoints:
+The endpoint is advertised in OIDC discovery.
+Request `/.well-known/openid-configuration`:

 ```bash
 curl https://your-casdoor.com/.well-known/openid-configuration
 ```

-Look for the `registration_endpoint` field in the response—that's where you'll send registration requests:
+Use the `registration_endpoint` value (e.g. `/api/oauth/register`) for registration:

 ```json
 {